great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md

 ---

-import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx'
+import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you create a new Expectation Suite by profiling your data with the User Configurable Profiler.
+This guide will help you create a new <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> by profiling your data with the User Configurable <TechnicalTag tag="profiler" text="Profiler" />.

 <Prerequisites>